subsquid/docs/docs/squid-cli/init.md

 `sqd init`
 ==========

-Create a squid from a template
+Setup a new squid project from a template or github repo

 * [`sqd init NAME`](#sqd-init-name)

 ## `sqd init NAME`

-Create a squid from template
+Setup a new squid project from a template or github repo

 ```
 USAGE
-  $ sqd init NAME
+  $ sqd init NAME [--interactive] [-t <value>] [-d <value>] [-r]

 ARGUMENTS
   NAME  The squid name.
-It must contain only alphanumeric or dash ("-")
-        symbols and must not start with "-".
-Squid names are globally
+It must contain only alphanumeric or dash ("-") symbols and must not start with "-".
-        unique.

-OPTIONS
+FLAGS
-  -d, --dir=dir
+  -d, --dir=<value>
       The target location for the squid.
-If omitted, a new folder NAME
+If omitted, a new folder NAME is created.
-      is created.

   -r, --remove
       Clean up the target directory if it exists